yalicee/oct-2022-fun-pairing-katas/README.md

 1. Make sure that you are in the main directory for the repo (the one containing the `package.json`)
 2. Run `npm install` to get necessary testing dependencies
 3. In your katas folder you will find a `*.js` file for each problem that needs solving.
 You can write your solution code here.
-4. Each kata also has `*.spec.js` file associated with it, in the spec folder.
+4. Each kata also has `*.test.js` file associated with it, in the `__test__` folder.
 You can write tests for your code here!
 Uncomment the first line to access the functions you have written.
-5. Run `npm test` to run every test in your `spec` folder.
+5. Run `npm test` to run every test in your `__test__` folder.
 Whenever you get one or two tests done, swap your pair roles!
 6. Below is a suggested order in which to do the katas, but it isn't compulsory.
 We'd recommend starting with `sumDigits` and `middleChar` as we have provided ideas for tests for these two, but otherwise feel free to pick any you like the sound of!

 - sumDigits (_we've provided some ideas for tests for this one_)